speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/MM.md

 > ### Actions
 > ***Flamethrower.*** Each creature in a 30-foot cone must make a DC 13 Dexterity saving throw.
 A creature takes 13 (3d8) fire damage on a failed save, or half as much on a successful one.
 >
-> The fire ignites any flammable objects in the area that aren’t being worn or carried.
+> The fire ignites any flammable objects in the area that arenï¿½t being worn or carried.
 >
 > ***Blaster Pistol.*** *Ranged Weapon Attack:* +5 to hit, range 40/160 ft., one target. *Hit:* 6 (1d6+3) energy damage.
 >